nathanhoad/godot_dialogue_manager/docs/CSharp.md

 The returned line is a `DialogueLine` and will have mostly the same properties to the [the GDScript version](API.md).

+## State

+When looking for state, the Dialogue Manager will search in the current scene (ie. the scene returned from `GetTree().CurrentScene`), any autoloads, as well as anything passed in to the `extraGameStates` array in `GetNextDialogueLine(resource, key, extraGameStates)`.
+In order for a property to be visible to the Dialogue Manager it needs to have the `[Export]` decorator applied.

 ## Mutations

 When writing mutations in C#, you'll generally want an `async` method that returns a `Task`.
 Here is an example method from the C# Example: